Vyncent-vdW/sprint_six_sql_project/README.md

-# 📘 Megaline Subscriber Behavior Analysis with SQL
+# 📘 Weather Impact On Ride Duration
 This project focuses on analyzing subscriber behavior using SQL queries.
 The goal is to extract insights from the dataset, support strategic decision-making in the telecom sector, and optimize marketing efforts.

 ## 🚀 Features